-The AIESEP Young Scholar Award is a competition for young members who plan to or have recently embarked on careers as researchers.
-Applicants are encouraged to apply for the Young Scholar Award during their graduate studies or early years of post graduation (up to three years post PhD).
+The AIESEP Young Scholar Award is a competition for young members who plan or have embarked on careers as researchers.
+Applicants are encouraged to apply for the Young Scholar Award during their graduate studies or early years of post graduation (three years post PhD).
 Recipients will receive a waiver of their registration fees and be formally recognized at the AIESEP Congress or Conference he/she is attending.

 Applicants must be members of AIESEP (see here for how to become a member).
 Award recipients receive a waiver of their registration fees and formal recognition at a given AIESEP Congress/Conference.

-Young Scholar Committee (2018-2022):
+Young Scholar Committee (2022):

 To view photos of previous award winners visit our gallery.